jart/blink/README.md

 a larger page (e.g. Apple M1, Cygwin), and (2) the linear memory optimization is enabled (i.e. you're *not* using `blink -m`) then Blink may need to relax memory protections in cases where the memory intervals defined by the guest aren't aligned to the host system page size.
+This means that, on system with a larger than 4096 byte page size:

+1. Misaligned read-only pages could become writable
+2. JIT hooks might not invalidate automatically on misaligned RWX pages

-Is is recommended, when calling functions like mmap() and mprotect(), that both `addr` and `addr + size` be aliged to the true page size, which Blink reports to the guest in `getauxval(AT_PAGESZ)`.
-This value should be obtainable via the portable API `sysconf(_SC_PAGESIZE)` assuming the C library implements it correctly.
-Please note that when Blink is running in its fully virtualized mode (i.e. `blink -m`) this concern does not apply.
-That's because Blink will allocate a full system page for every 4096 byte page that gets mapped from a file.
+It's recommended, when calling functions like mmap() and mprotect(), that both `addr` and `addr + size` be aliged to the host page size.
+Blink reports that value to the guest program in `getauxval(AT_PAGESZ)`, which should be obtainable via the POSIX API `sysconf(_SC_PAGESIZE)` if the C library is implemented correctly.
+Please note that when Blink is running in full virtualization mode (i.e. `blink -m`) this concern no longer applies.
+That's because Blink will allocate a full system page for every 4096 byte page that's mapped from a file.

-### Self Modifying Code

-Blink supports self-modifying code, with some caveats.

-If Blink's JIT is disabled, then Blink offers perfect support for self-modifying code, and no instruction flush is required.

-If Blink's JIT is enabled, then it's recommended that memory not be executed until it's been generated.
-This is sufficient to support the JIT use case of well-behaved virtual machines such as Blink and Qemu.
-However in other cases it's desirable for binaries to rewrite themselves in memory (code morphing).
-In that case, the guest binary must use `mprotect(PROT_EXEC)` to invalidate JIT hooks that were previously generated.
-Please note that doing this will leak JIT memory, so it should ideally only be called once in a program's lifecycle.